Investigating Nature's Mysteries for Drug Development

 At NCI-Frederick, researchers look for active toxic compounds from natural sources, explained Dr. Newman, then modify those compounds, if necessary, to maintain their potency while simplifying their complex molecular structures.
 NPB works with other NCI programs, collaborators in academia and the pharmaceutical industry, and governments of countries supplying natural product sources, and may join in the development of products with these collaborators at any stage of development.

 Biological Detective Work

 NPB, part of NCI's Developmental Therapeutics Program (DTP), has existed for more than 50 years.
-The collection and compound extraction process was systematized 25 years ago and has essentially stayed the same since.
+The collection and compound extraction process was systematized more than 25 years ago and has essentially stayed the same since.
 (See the accompanying video.)

 Organisms—marine invertebrates, plants, and microorganisms—collected from around the world are sent to NPB, where researchers look for compounds that show potential anticancer activity when screened against the NCI-60 panel of human cancer cell lines.
 That project, also managed by DTP, uses 60 different human tumor cell lines, representing leukemia, melanoma, and cancers of the lung, colon, brain, ovary, breast, prostate, and kidney to screen both synthetic compounds and natural product samples.

 The first step of the extraction process begins with grinding up the organism and sending it to an extraction lab.
 Solvents are then added and two extracts are produced; one contains compounds that are soluble in water, and the other contains materials that are insoluble in water.
 Dr. Newman explained that an extract is like a library; each extract can have anywhere from 50 to more than 100 compounds, like a library with different books.